 Instruments are designed and tuned to a specific pitch.
-The pitch is the proportional relation to the tuning tone A. The standard pitch in
+The pitch is the point of reference and each note is tuned in a specific proportional related to the tuning tone.
+The standard pitch in

 There are certain things to keep in mind:

 The general pitch of an instrument will depend on and can be altered with :

 1. The length and bore of the Barrel.
 The longer the barrel, the lower the pitch.